discdiver/pachy-vid/FAQ.md

 ### How can I figure out why my job failed?

 Run `pachctl inspect-job my_job_id` and it will give you a `reason` field.

+### How can I save pipeline definitions created in a supported Pachyderm language client into a JSON file?

+`extract-pipeline`

 ### How can I delete Pachyderm stuff I don't need?
 Choose from the following: